mvallim/kubernetes-under-the-hood/documentation/ca-external-infrastructure.md

 1. Create the certificate template

-   > This sample was created for Ubuntu and Debian distribution
+   > This sample was created for Ubuntu and Debian distributions

    ```console
    debian@busybox:~$ mkdir certificates